- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 - They’ve included disposable pantyliner along with it, which kind of defeats the environmentally friendly benefits of using it!

-- Currently (late 2018) one of the most expensive ones.
+- Currently (March 2019) one of the most expensive ones.

 How to Use It